How to Floss Properly

 Why Flossing is So Important

 In this video we’re going to talk about flossing and the technique of flossing.
 We won’t go in depth on gum disease and periodontal disease.
 That’s covered online in a lot of our blogs on our website.
-The reason flossing is so important is that, if you brush and floss one good time a day and have no bleeding after you floss, that’s more effective long term, than brushing 20 times a day and never flossing.
+If you brush and floss one good time a day and have no bleeding after you floss, that’s more effective long term, than brushing 20 times a day and never flossing.

 The reason it’s so important to floss is that, when you brush your teeth you’re only getting 70 to 80 percent of the bacteria, plaque and food out between your teeth.
 That other 20 to 30 percent, over time, if it’s not flossed out will cause chronic inflammation and the toxins will start to dissolve the bone or eat the bone away between your teeth.
 The sad thing is, it all happens without you even having any pain or feeling it.